OCR TOOLS

 Tesseract

-Tesseract is among the most popular open-source optical character recognition engines with a range of hyper parameter options.
+Tesseract is one of the most popular open-source optical character recognition engines, supporting multiple hyperparameter options for customization.
 It can be accessed from Python applications using pytesseract.
-The development of Tesseract was started by Hewlett-Packard but later improved by Google.
-It's highly versatile and can extract text in images and PDFs for more than 100 languages.
-The wrapper in Python allows seamless interaction with Tesseract through pytesseract.
+The development of Tesseract was initiated by Hewlett-Packard and later enhanced by Google.
+It is highly versatile, capable of extracting text from images and PDFs in more than 100 languages.
+The Python wrapper allows seamless interaction with Tesseract through pytesseract.

-Tesseract is a leader in machine-printed and text detection and extraction, has multi-language recognition capabilities, supports training on new fonts, and also does text layout analysis.
-It mainly supports printed text though other than that it does pretty well with the handwritten text but the accuracy level is moderately high.
-Tesseract is highly used in digitizing documents, scanning receipts, automating data entry, and enabling searchable PDFs.
-Putting all this flexibility in Python and Tesseract can be a pretty powerful combination in the hands of developers working on OCR-related tasks.
+Tesseract is renowned for its ability to detect and extract machine-printed text.
+It offers multi-language recognition capabilities, supports training on new fonts, and performs text layout analysis.
+Tesseract is extensively used in digitizing documents, scanning receipts, automating data entry, and enabling searchable PDFs.
+In Python, Tesseract forms a powerful combination for developers working on OCR-related tasks.

-Multi-language support: Tesseract can read in more than 100 languages, and pytesseract has pretty easy multilanguage OCR support within Python scripts.
-It also supports training for additional custom fonts or languages, thereby extending the capabilities to more languages or fonts.
+• Multi-language support: Tesseract can read over 100 languages, and pytesseract provides easy multi-language OCR support within Python scripts.
+It also allows training for additional custom fonts and languages, extending its capabilities.

-Use for image-to-text conversion: pytesseract exercises text content from multiple formats of images like PNG, JPEG, BMP, GIF, and TIFF to run OCR on many different types of sources.
+• Image-to-text conversion: Pytesseract extracts text content from various image formats like PNG, JPEG, BMP, GIF, and TIFF, enabling OCR on diverse sources.

-Transformation from PDF to searchable PDF: Tesseract will read the text of a PDF file and make that PDF searchable.
-Users may seek and index the content of scanned documents.
+• Transformation from PDF to searchable PDF: Tesseract reads the text within a PDF file and converts it into a searchable format, allowing users to index the content of scanned documents.

-Simple API: It is a simple API on pytesseract hence easy for developers to add OCR to their Python projects with lesser code for its interaction.
+• Simple API: The simple API in pytesseract makes it easy for developers to add OCR to Python projects with minimal code for interaction.

-This library would work well with other libraries, such as OpenCV PIL (Python Imaging Library), or NumPy to deal with image preprocessing in order to improve the accuracy of OCR.
+This library works well with other libraries, such as OpenCV, PIL (Python Imaging Library), or NumPy, for image preprocessing to improve OCR accuracy.

 Installation